Turbo-Turtles/Turbo-Turtles/autorace_core/README.md

 ### Tips

-- instead of a slam approach with the lidar, you should stick to little prerecorded snippets/maps and use amcl, because if the bot hits something even once, the entire slam map is ruined and not usable.
+- instead of a slam approach with the lidar, you should stick to little prerecorded snippets/maps and use amcl, because if the bot hits something even once, the entire slam map is ruined and not usable
 - remember to train your image recognition with the correct image resolution
-- do not create a giant one-file lane_detection, rather more specific smaller ones And the last and most important tip:
+- do not create a giant one-file lane_detection, rather more specific smaller ones for the different tasks

+And the last and most important tip:
 - if you work in a team, take care so everyone is working from the beginning and create an integreation plan early so everyone can shape his code towards the interfaces and spot better solutions